Combinatorial Knot Theory and the Jones Polynomial: Khovanov Homology

 It is worth remarking briefly how the invariance under the third Reidemeister moves comes about, as it is closely related to the way it happens for the original bracket polynomial.
-Let ${\cal C}(K)$ denote the Canopoly of a link diagram $K.$ Then we have a functor from the canopoly of an $A$-smoothing in $K$ to the canopoly of a $B$ smoothing in $K.$
+Let ${\cal C}(K)$ denote the Bar-Natan Cobordism Category of a link diagram $K.$ Then we have a functor from the Bar-Natan Cobordism Category of an $A$-smoothing in $K$ to the Bar-Natan Cobordism Category of a $B$ smoothing in $K.$

-The functor takes arrows to arrows and objects to objects via the saddle point cobordism that re-smooths this one crossing. \\
+The functor takes arrows to arrows and objects to objects via the saddle point cobordism that re-smooths this one crossing.

 A functor from one category to another gives rise to a higher category since arrows in one category are taken to arrows in the other category by the ``arrow" of the functor.
 Since the functor takes objects to objects we can flatten this higher category to a new category where an object in one category has an arrow from it to its functorial image in the other category.
-Thinking this way we see that the flattened higher category associated with the functor ${\cal C}(\Across): {\cal C}(\Asmooth) \longrightarrow {\cal C}(\Bsmooth)$ is exactly the canopoly ${\cal C}(K)$ where $K$ is the link whose crossing produced the functor.
+Thinking this way we see that the flattened higher category associated with the functor ${\cal C}(\Across): {\cal C}(\Asmooth) \longrightarrow {\cal C}(\Bsmooth)$ is exactly the Bar-Natan Cobordism Category ${\cal C}(K)$ where $K$ is the link whose crossing produced the functor.
 For example, consider the $4$-cube category in Figure~\ref{4cube}.
 In this figure we have drawn arrows on the edges from the outer $3$-cube to the inner $3$-cube, indicating a functor from outer $3$-cube to inner one.
 One can think of these arrows as the result of making a category from a functor as described above.\\

+In fact, we can assemble the Bar-Natan Cobordism Category for ${\cal C}(K)$ from ${\cal C}(\Asmooth)$ and ${\cal C}(\Bsmooth)$ by forming the direct sum ${\cal C}(\Asmooth) \bigoplus {\cal C}(\Bsmooth).$ More precisely, since the Bar-Natan Cobordism Category is graded by the number of $B$-smoothings in the states, we can write If $\tau: {\cal C}^{n}(\Asmooth) \longrightarrow {\cal C}^{n-1}(\Bsmooth)$ denotes the resmoothing map, then we can write the boundary mapping on the direct sum by the formula where for simplicity we have written this formula as though there were elements and we have written it modulo two.
+This formula expresses the fact that the boundary for a given state is obtained either by locally smoothing the state at the indicated site (this is $\tau$) or by using smoothings elsewhere in the state that are not directly indicated (this is the $\partial$ part of the formula).